A PLUMERIA CUTTING BAG ROOTING TUTORIAL

 All of my bag rootings have been in a greenhouse or on heating mats.
 For me, this has been about maintaining optimum rooting temps, and about extending the rooting season.
 But there are many folks who don't do that.
-Depending on your climate, you can put them in the sun (but be careful as many cuttings will be damaged in intense sun) or on concrete.
+They need heat, but not direct sunlight.

 UPDATE: I tried rooting in multiple environments (greenhouse, heating mat, outside, garage) and all the cuttings rooted just fine.
 The heating mat cuttings rooted first, then the greenhouse, then the outside cuttings.
 I've also spoken to people who have placed them in totally dark garages, in attics, laundry rooms, and offices.
 (See some creative examples here.).

 MORE: There are many experienced plumerians who believe that darkness helps cuttings root faster/better.
 I have experienced that by covering them over the winter with wool blankets.
 They rooted just fine.
 Probably worth testing in your own environment.

-One of the keys to success in bag rooting is a damp rooting medium.
+One of the keys to success in bag rooting is a barely damp rooting medium.
 (If you have a moisture meter - available at most nurseries - you want the medium at around 20-25% moist.)
 One of the other advantages of coir is that you can easily see when it dries out.
 It turns a light red-tan color.
 If you have any type of heat on the bag, it will eventually dry out.

 To rehydrate I use a simple turkey syringe (example) you can get at most grocery stores inexpensively.
 I fill it with water and inject about half of the contents into each dried-out bag.

 TIP: You can add liquid rooting hormone to the water.

-CAUTION: When inserting the syringe, be careful not to poke cutting.
+CAUTION: When inserting the syringe, be careful not to poke the cutting.
 (Yeah, I've done it plenty of times.)